leegodden/canim/client/README.md

 1. INSTALL NEXTJS
 2. in root create `.vscode` folder and add `cSpell.words.json`
 3. Add folders in `public` folder and add images
-4. in app folder create [id] folder and add initial page.tsx Detail
+4. in app folder create [id] folder and add initial `page.tsx` Detail page
+5. in app folder add `auth` folder and pages with intiial code
+6. in app folder add dashboard folder and initial folders with pages and initial code